Pasu4/neuro-api-tony/README.md

 <summary>Fedora</summary>

 ### Fedora

+#### From PyPI

+This will install the package from PyPI using pip.
+Update checking for this method will be added in a later update.

+1. Run `sudo dnf install g++ gtk3-devel python-config`
+2. Run `pip install neuro-api-tony`

+#### From GitHub

 This will install the package in a virtual environment to not conflict with any global packages.
 Skip steps 2 and 3 if you don't want a virtual environment.